Clickcease

 At Varghese Summersett, we handle motorcycle accident cases on a contingency fee basis.
 You pay nothing upfront and owe nothing unless we win your case.
 Our fee comes out of the settlement or verdict we recover for you.

 This arrangement means anyone can afford quality legal representation, regardless of their financial situation.
-It also means we’re motivated to get you the maximum compensation possible because that’s how we get paid.
+It also means we’re motivated to maximize your compensation because that’s how we get paid.

 Your initial consultation is completely free.
 We’ll review your case, explain your options, and answer your questions with no obligation.